Well Dunn: History

-Early years
+Early years (1987–1992)

 Prior to teaming with Rex King, Steve Doll competed in Pacific Northwest Wrestling with partner Scott Peterson as the Southern Rockers.
 The team was fashioned after The Rock 'n' Roll Express, and Doll and Peterson held the NWA Pacific Northwest Tag Team Championship together seven times.
 In August 1989, Peterson left the territory and King began teaming with Doll.
 They won the tag team title by defeating Scotty the Body and The Grappler on August 26.
 After an inconclusive rematch on September 9, the title was vacated and another rematch was ordered; the Southern Rockers regained the belts one week later.
 They held the title until PNW ordered it vacated again on November 4 after a match against Brian Adams and Jeff Warner; once again, Doll and King won a rematch the following week to regain the championship.
 They dropped the title to Adams and The Grappler on December 14, but regained the belts by winning a rematch on January 27, 1990.

 In February 1990, the Southern Rockers vacated the championship and left PNW.
 They began competing for the United States Wrestling Association, where they quickly won the USWA World Tag Team Championship.
 Three days after winning the title belts, King and Doll dropped them to Robert Fuller and Brian Lee.
 They regained them six days later, however.
 On April 28, they lost the title to The Uptown Posse, but were able to regain it less than a month later.
 On June 2, King competed in a handicap match, in which he faced The Dirty White Boys (Tony Anthony and Tom Burton).
 Unable to defeat both men, he lost the match and the championship.

 Doll returned to PNW, where he held the tag team title another seven times with various partners.
 King remained in Tennessee, winning the USWA World Tag Team Championship with Joey Maggs.
 He later moved to Puerto Rico, where he wrestled for the World Wrestling Council.
 With Ricky Santana as his new partner, he held the WWC World Tag Team Championship twice.
 The team separated in May 1992 when Santana did not appear for a match to determine the winners of the vacant tag team title.

 Scott Peterson died in a motorcycle accident on July 25, 1994, at 31 years old.